Code-Screen/Code-Screen.github.io/docs/integrating-greenhouse-with-codescreen.md

 <br>

-Once the candidate has submitted their test, you will be notified via email by Greenhouse and you will be able to view the `Interview Kit` for that candidate.
+Once the candidate has submitted their assessment, you will be notified via email by Greenhouse and you will be able to view the `Interview Kit` for that candidate.

 <figure>